Automator set up convert image to WEBP Quick Action

 This was handy to do bulk update of all my images and that limitation wasn’t a deal breaker because I just backed out the changes I didn’t want using git within VS Code.
 Cheating a bit I know…I could have learnt how to give my find command more control but it was good enough.

 Now that I have done the bulk encode, I tend to forget where the script is and it’s a little more clunky for specific conversions because I have to update the script.
-So what I really want to do is make use of MacOS automator and turn this script into a quick action.
+So what I really want to do is make use of macOS automator and turn this script into a quick action.

 Create Quick Action

 Note, Quick Actions used to be called Services.
-Many help discussions on the web refer to services but for whatever reason, Apple has renamed this type as Quick Actions in more recent versions of MacOS.
+Many help discussions on the web refer to services but for whatever reason, Apple has renamed this type as Quick Actions in more recent versions of macOS.

 Start up Automator